 Make the digital world more human

 The term "Digital Humanism" also refers to the era of the Renaissance.
 It is supposed not only to give the digital world a human face, but also to initiate a scientific approach integrating different disciplines.
 ICT facilitates and drives change, but it also needs rules and guidance, in order to keep technology for people and not the other way round.
 “Fostering a critical dialogue of different scientific disciplines and then translate it to politics,“ as Dean and main organiser Hannes Werthner recommended, might be a way forward: the goal of the workshop and further steps towards a Digital Humanism is to put in place pathways for human values to shape current and future technologies, to ensure fairness, inclusion, and informed diversity of opinion, and to enable leveraging of the technology to help solve global problems.
-“Put humankind at the centre of our work!“ is the motto of the Vienna Manifesto on Digital Humanism, which will be published soon as a result of the workshop.
+“Put humankind at the centre of our work!“ is the motto of the Vienna Manifesto on Digital Humanism, which has been published as the result of the workshop.